USS Samuel Chase: Operation Torch

-The goal of Operation Torch was the capture of the major airfields and ports of North Africa to allow the allies to continue operations from the ground, from the air and from sea.
-This was to be accomplished within 24 hours in a three-pronged assault commencing on 8 November 1942: an expedition to Morocco and landings in Algeria.
-While the landings were taking place off Morocco Samuel Chase, under the command of Commander Roger C. Heimer (USCG), landed the first troops just east of Algiers shortly after midnight.
+The goal of Operation Torch was the capture of the major airfields and ports of North Africa to allow the allies to continue operations from the ground, air, and sea.
+This was to be accomplished within 24 hours in a three-pronged assault commencing on 8 November 1942, with an expedition to Morocco and landings in Algeria.
+While the landings were taking place off Morocco, Samuel Chase, under the command of Commander Roger C. Heimer (USCG), landed the first troops just east of Algiers shortly after midnight.
 Samuel Chase remained off the beach for three days before entering the harbor of Algiers.
-While lying off Algiers, the expedition's transports were attacked daily first by bombers and then by torpedo planes.
-German Junkers Ju 88s came in with torpedoes; one passed under Samuel Chase's anchor chain and hit a Navy transport astern taking out her rudder and screws.
-The Chase's gun crews shot down two Ju 88s after they dropped their torpedoes, banked, and came down its starboard side about 100 feet away.
+While lying off Algiers, the expedition's transports were attacked daily, first by bombers and then by torpedo planes.
+German Junkers Ju 88s came in with torpedoes; one passed under Samuel Chase's anchor chain and hit a Navy transport astern, taking out her rudder and screws.
+The Chase's gun crews shot down two Ju 88s after they dropped their torpedoes, banked, and came down her starboard side about 100 feet away.
 Both of the aircraft crashed on the beach.

 The landing craft maintained their runs to the beach despite the attacks.
-The immense size of Samuel Chase made her look formidable to the attacking aircraft and thus she received a disproportional amount of the enemy's attention.
-The crewmen of the Coast Guard-manned transport were commended by the British for their anti-aircraft defense and were credited with shooting down three planes.
+The immense size of Samuel Chase made her look formidable to the attacking aircraft, thus she received a disproportionate amount of the enemy's attention.
+The crewmen of the Coast Guard-manned transport were commended by the British for their antiaircraft defense, and were credited with shooting down three planes.
 So intense was the fire that the British nicknamed Samuel Chase the "Battleship".
 The transport sailed on 12 November with a convoy to the United Kingdom to pick up reinforcements, which were disembarked at Algiers on 6 December.
 Samuel Chase then sailed on 31 December for overhaul in the United States, arriving at Norfolk on 12 January 1943.